NERC-CEH/DSFP-PyExplorer/README.md

-# EEx-NTA
+# DSFP-PyExplorer
-A repository for storing mass-spectrometry non-target analysis (NTA) code linked to the Environmental Exposure Hub.
+A Python package for doing exploratory data analysis of collections on the [NORMAN Digital Sample Freezing Platform](https://dsfp.norman-data.eu/).
+This work is linked to the UKCEH Environmental Exposure Hub Project.

 ## ```python ordination_mat.py config.yaml```